jamescroweleiden/LACDR-data-management-docs/Minimum Guide.md

  - Surf Research Drive

- Other systems may work! talk to your data steward if we're missing one that is in use and meets this.
+ Other systems may work. talk to your data steward if we're missing one that is in use and meets this.

 ### Naming conventions for files